stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 Replace _MAVEN-DIRECTORY_ with the name of the directory that Maven uses, such as _apache-maven-3.6.0_.

-Apache Maven is written in Java, which means that the same package works on any operating system that has a JVM installed.
+Maven is written in Java, which means that the same package works on any operating system that has a JVM installed.

 ## pipenv for Python Development